LACMIP/emu/docs/_documentation/cataloging.md

    5 | **Circular relationships should be avoided.** Therefore, delete the row in the _Related Records_ table that references the specimen record you are actively working on (right-click on the row and select "Delete").
    6 | Save these changes and :repeat:repeat steps 3-5:repeat: for all other specimen records that need to be associated.

-This general workflow is demonstrated in this video:
+This same workflow is also demonstrated in this video:
 {% include video id="417827299" provider="vimeo" %}

 That's it!
 Save the catalogue record, **make sure you remembered to record the lot number on the paper ID tag**, and move on to the next specimen.

+It's a good idea to periodically [check your work]({{ site.baseurl }}/documentation/cataloging/#check-your-work) during cataloging.
+{: .notice--warning}

 ## Editing a catalogue record